magiclabs-ai/mb-web-sdk/packages/web-sdk/README.md

 );
 ```

-the events you will receive will have two props
+The events you will receive will have three props

 ```json
 {